chiro999/Xcelz_assessment/README.md

 # Real Estate Project

 **PillowSpot** is a modern web application built with React.js, Vite, and Tailwind CSS, designed to provide an intuitive and seamless experience for browsing real estate listings.
-The application utilizes React's Context API to manage state through hooks, allowing users to filter properties and view detailed information about individual listings.

 - **Check Live:** https://xcelz-assessment.vercel.app/